 Asha for Education (Asha, we, us, our) is a secular organization dedicated to change in India by focusing on basic education in the belief that education is a critical requisite for socio-economic change.
 Our focus on children's education has galvanized a number of volunteers across the globe.
-Today, we have 48 Asha chapters worldwide: 41 in the United States, 3 in India, 4 in Europe and 1 in Canada.
+As of December 31, 2020, we have 45 Asha chapters worldwide: 38 in the United States, 3 in India, 3 in Europe and 1 in Canada.
 We are primarily funded by individual and corporate donations, and the proceeds of special events.